Skip to content

 Una cena en Barcelona

-Last night, Pablo and Ana walked into a restaurant near Las Ramblas.
+Last night, Pablo and Ana entered a restaurant near Las Ramblas.
 The waiter gave them the menu and they sat down by the window.
 Ana ordered a tomato salad with olive oil and Pablo chose the patatas bravas.
 For the second course, they both shared a seafood paella.
 "It's delicious," Ana said with a smile.
 To finish, they ordered two cortado coffees and a slice of Santiago cake.
 It was a perfect evening.

 Vocabulary